awsdocs/aws-control-tower-guide/doc_source/control-identifiers.md

 The following list contains the `API controlIdentifier` designations of the \(legacy\) **Strongly recommended** and **Elective**, *preventive* and *detective*, controls that are owned by AWS Control Tower, including the elective **Data residency** controls\.
 Mandatory controls cannot be deactivated by the control APIs\.

+**View control identifiers**

 To view the control identifiers and other details about [Proactive controls](proactive-controls.md), navigate to the **Control details** page in the AWS Control Tower console\.
 You can find the identifier in the **API controlIdentifier** field\.

+**Example forms of Identifiers**
+When you look in the AWS Control Tower console, here are examples of identifiers you may see\.
+Security Hub example **API controlIdentifier**: `arn:aws:controltower:us-east-1::control/OOTDCUSIKIZZ` Legacy control example **API controlIdentifier**: `arn:aws:controltower:us-east-1::control/AWS-GR_LOG_GROUP_POLICY` Proactive control example **API controlIdentifier**: `arn:aws:controltower:us-east-1::control/EHSOKSSMVFWF`

-Each item in the list that follows serves as a link, which provides more information about these individual controls, given in [The AWS Control Tower controls library](controls-reference.md)\.
+Each item in the list that follows serves as a link, which provides more information about these individual \(legacy\) controls that are owned my AWS Control Tower, as given in [The AWS Control Tower controls library](controls-reference.md)\.

 ## <a name="control-arns-for-elective-gr"></a>